 What Is Tiered Pricing?

-Tiered Pricing is a merchant account pricing method that groups all of the interchange rates into only a few separate pricing tiers.
+Tiered Pricing is a merchant account pricing model that groups all of the interchange rates into only a few separate pricing tiers.
 These pricing tiers are typically listed on your monthly processing statement using the following terms:

 - Qualified or Qual